feram18/f1-led-leaderboard/matrix/coords/README.md

 | 64 × 32  |             ❌              |           ✅            |
 | 128 × 64 |             ✅              |           ✅            |

-Notes: Driver's Flag & Lastnames are exclusive options.
-There is not enough space to render both, so only one can be picked at a time.
+Notes: Drivers' Flags & Lastnames are exclusive options.
+There is not enough space to render both concurrently, so only one can be picked at a time.